by

 rattling vibration then disappear, only to start again 10 kilometers

 further down the road.
-He took the bike in to the local bike shop who
+He took the bike in to the local bike shop

-over several visits replaced his chain, rear cluster, bottom bracket
+who over several visits replaced his chain, rear cluster, bottom bracket

 bearings and head set.
 Still the noise continued.
-This was driving him
+This was driving

-nuts and those who rode with him.
+him nuts and those who rode with him.
 Eventually he gave in to personal

-pride and brought his bike over where I placed it in the workstand and
+pride and brought his bike over where I placed it in the workstand

-went over it with a damp rag and a torch cleaning the whole lot and
+and went over it with a damp rag and a torch cleaning the whole lot

-inspecting for fine cracks.
+and inspecting for fine cracks.
 After about thirty minutes I discovered

 some very fine hairline cracks in his rear rim each traveling between

 the spoke holes.
-To confirm our suspicions we fitted the bike to a trainer
+To confirm our suspicions we fitted the bike to a

-vibrations started.
+load and the vibrations started.
 Solution:

 I

-had him stop riding whilst I applied a little WD-40 to each rim crack.
+had him stop riding whilst I applied a little WD-40

+to each rim crack.
 He then resumed riding on the trainer.
-The oil was now lubricating the
+The oil

-cracks and was impossible to get the bike to vibrate as before.
-The
+was now lubricating the cracks and was impossible to get the bike

-rattling vibration would start when the speed of his bike along the
+to vibrate as before.
+The rattling vibration would start when the

-road matched the resonant frequency of his bike.
-As his rim was considered
+his bike.
+As his rim was considered un-repairable our solution to

-un-repairable our solution to this was to replace the wheel, to which
+this was to replace the wheel, to which my friend upgraded to a new

-my friend upgraded to a new set of Fulcrum Race 5's.
+set of Fulcrum Race 5's.

 Thanks to Aussie Ian Miles for this